lolbot-project/lolbot/.github/CONTRIBUTING.md

-Thank you for deciding to contribute to lolbot's development, it will possibly help me a lot.
-But before you continue to submitting, please read over this:
+# Contributing

+Thank you for contributing!
+But first, agree on some stuff before:

+- Your code will be under MIT

-  - Your code will become licensed under MIT.
+- Your code will be under my possession/technically mine

-  - I will pretty much kinda own your code now.

-  - Credit will be given.
+- Code will be credited to you

-  - Code is written in ~~Sublime Text~~ Geany (right now) - and its default settings

-  - Having Sublime Text/Geany available is preferred for PRs,

-  - but other editors are allowed as well as long as they adhere to the standards.

-  If you agree to all of these, move on.

-  Once again, thanks for contributing!

   Written by S - @xshotD

   Originally made on: Sun March 5th, 2017

+  Rewritten on: Weds June 21st, 2017